MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyManager/methods/partymanager_setthreadaffinitymask.md

 ## Remarks

 This method enables the title to configure the processor affinity for internal Party library threads of a given type.
-The ``Audio`` type controls both the internal audio thread and the XAudio2 thread.
+On Windows and Xbox consoles, the ``Audio`` type controls both the internal audio thread and the XAudio2 thread.
 Refer to [PartyThreadId](../../../enums/partythreadid.md) for more information.<br /><br /> This method may be called at any time before or after [Initialize()](partymanager_initialize.md) and will take effect immediately.
 Thread processor settings are persisted across calls to [Cleanup()](partymanager_cleanup.md) and Initialize().
 When there are more than 64 cores present, this method always applies to processor group 0.   <br /><br /> In order to specify any processor, pass ```c_anyProcessor``` as the `threadAffinityMask` parameter.
 This is also the default value the Party library will use if this method is never called.

 ## Requirements